influenzanet/influenzanet.github.io/docs/system/services/user-service.md

     timesptamps: {

     },
-    profiles: Profile[], // List of participant associated with the account
+    profiles: Profile[], // List of participants associated with the account
     contactPreferences: {
         	subscribedToNewsletter: bool,
             SendNewsletterTo: string[],